betheden/hebrew-grammar/content/conjunction.rst

      or your male servant, or your female servant, or your cattle, or the foreigner** who is within your gates."

-Adversative
+Contrastive
 ^^^^^^^^^^^

-A contrastive conjunction contrasts two words/clauses as different in some way and is usually translated as “but” in English.
+A contrastive conjunction contrasts two words/phrases/sentences as different in some way and is usually translated as “but” in
+English.

 .. csv-table:: Example: GEN 6:8